cypress-io/cypress-documentation/source/guides/references/configuration.md

 ## Global

-The following options affect the running Cypresss instance globally.
+The following options affect running Cypress when installed via {% url "direct download" https://on.cypress.io/installing-cypress#Direct-download %}.
 Refer to the examples below for different ways to apply these options.

 ## `baseUrl`
 URL used as prefix for {% url `cy.visit()` visit %} or {% url `cy.request()` request %} command's URL